Gregorio Paltrinieri: 2020

-In August 2020 at the 57th Settecolli Trophy, Paltrinieri swam a time of 14:33.10 in the 1500m freestyle.
+In August 2020 at the 57th Settecolli Trophy, Paltrinieri swam a time of 14:33.10 in the 1500-meter freestyle.
 This performance registered as the second-fastest swim ever (behind only the world record swim by Sun Yang), as well as a new European Record.

 2021

 At the European Championships in Budapest 2020, held in May 2021 due to the COVID-19 pandemic, Paltrinieri won three gold medals in the three races in which he participated in the open water, the 5 and 10 km and the team race.
-In the same event he also won double silver medal respectively in the 800m freestyle and in the 1500m freestyle.
+In the same event he also won double silver medal respectively in the 800-meter freestyle and in the 1500-meter freestyle.

 In mid-June, with the 2020 Summer Olympics just one month away, Paltrinieri contracted mononucleosis and reduced significantly his pool training.

-Despite the disrupted preparation, Paltrinieri won the silver medal in the 800m freestyle and the bronze medal in the 10 km open water marathon.

-As the reigning Olympic champion in the 1500m freestyle, he failed to defend his gold medal, finishing in fourth place.
+Despite the disrupted preparation, Paltrinieri won the silver medal in the 800-meter freestyle and the bronze medal in the 10 km open water marathon.
+As the reigning Olympic champion in the 1500-meter freestyle, he failed to defend his gold medal, finishing in fourth place.

 Finishing off the year in December, Paltrinieri competed at the Abu Dhabi Aquatics Festival, held in relation to the 2021 World Short Course Championships, winning a gold medal with his Italy relay teammates in the open water 4×1500 metre mixed relay event.
-On the fifth day of the World Championships, Paltrinieri ranked fourth in the prelims heats of the 1500 metre freestyle, qualifying for the final with a time of 14:28.11.
-The following day he placed fourth in the final of the 1500 metre freestyle in 14:21.00.
+On the fifth day of the World Championships, Paltrinieri ranked fourth in the prelims heats of the 1500-meter freestyle, qualifying for the final with a time of 14:28.11.
+The following day he placed fourth in the final of the 1500-meter freestyle in 14:21.00.
 Paltrinieri also participated in a beach clean-up at Al Bahia Beach the week of World Championships competition to help protect the natural habitat of the hawksbill sea turtle.

 2022

 On the first day of competition on the first leg of the 2022 Marathon Swim World Series, held in May at Albarquel in Setúbal, Portugal, Paltrinieri won the gold medal in the 10 kilometre swim, swimming through waves and currents to finish first in 1 hour, 53 minutes, and 45 seconds.
-The second and final day, he helped win the silver medal in the 4×1500 metre mixed gender open water relay, anchoring the second Italy relay team across the finish line only behind the first Italy relay team.
+The second and final day, he helped win the silver medal in the 4×1500-meter mixed gender open water relay, anchoring the second Italy relay team across the finish line only behind the first Italy relay team.